CyanideCN/PyCINRAD/README.md

 1. Recognition and Analysis of Biological Echo Using WSR-88D Dual-polarization Weather Radar in Nanhui of Shanghai doi: 10.16765/j.cnki.1673-7148.2019.03.015

 ## Notes

+The hydrometeor classfication algorithm comes from Dolan, B., S. A. Rutledge, S. Lim, V. Chandrasekar, and M. Thurai, 2013: A Robust C-Band Hydrometeor Identification Algorithm and Application to a Long-Term Polarimetric Radar Dataset.
+J. Appl.
+Meteor.
+Climatol., 52, 2162–2186, https://doi.org/10.1175/JAMC-D-12-0275.1.

 If you are interested in this program, you can join the developers of this program.
 Any contribution is appreciated!